Diving in Marsa Alam

 Planning your visit

 Elphinstone enforces AOW plus 50 logged dives in practice, and November to February winds can cancel offshore day trips, so flexible itineraries help.
 A 3mm suit covers summer; bring 5mm for December to February when water drops to 22 to 24 degrees.
 The April to May plankton bloom reduces visibility but brings whale sharks and mantas.
-December to February is peak for oceanic whitetips but carries the highest weather risk.
-May is the quieter value window across the area.
+December to February is peak for oceanic whitetips but carries the highest weather risk, while May is the quieter value window across the area.

 Geology & underwater terrain